Does Your Business Need HIPAA Compliant Video Conferencing?

 What is HIPAA Compliant Video Conferencing?

-HIPAA compliant video recording and conferencing can help your business in many ways.
+HIPAA compliant video conferencing can help your business in many ways.
 The first should be obvious in that you’ll avoid any fines and penalties associated with non-compliance.
 The second is that you’ll be able to retain customers, clients, and users for much longer, as you won’t violate their trust due to a data breach.

 When you’re using video conferencing across your organization, you may be exchanging sensitive health information.
 This won’t always be the case.
 But, if it’s an integral part of your business communication protocols, then you’ll want to ensure compliance.